-Operating income (a non-GAAP financial measure) increased 30% to \$48.8 million for the first quarter of 2015 compared to \$37.5 million for the same period in 2014.
+Operating income (a non-GAAP financial measure) decreased 28% to \$45.9 million in the third quarter of 2015 and increased 4% to \$145.7 million for the nine months ended September 30, 2015 compared to \$64.0 million and \$139.9 million for the same periods in 2014.

-In addition to net income (loss), we have consistently utilized operating income, a non-GAAP financial measure commonly used in the life insurance industry, as an economic measure to evaluate our financial performance.
-Operating income equals net income (loss) adjusted to eliminate the impact of net realized gains (losses) on investments including net OTTI losses recognized in operations, fair value changes in derivatives and embedded derivatives, losses on extinguishment of debt and changes in litigation reserves.
+In addition to net income, we have consistently utilized operating income, a non-GAAP financial measure commonly used in the life insurance industry, as an economic measure to evaluate our financial performance.
+Operating income equals net income adjusted to eliminate the impact of net realized gains and losses on investments including net OTTI losses recognized in operations, fair value changes in derivatives and embedded derivatives, losses on extinguishment of debt and changes in litigation reserves.
 Because these items fluctuate from year to year in a manner unrelated to core operations, we believe measures excluding their impact are useful in analyzing operating trends.
-We believe the combined presentation and evaluation of operating income together with net income (loss) provides information that may enhance an investor's understanding of our underlying results and profitability.
+We believe the combined presentation and evaluation of operating income together with net income provides information that may enhance an investor's understanding of our underlying results and profitability.